mddilshadamirAI/ai-doc-assistant/README.md

-# 📄 AI Document Insight & Assistant
+# 📄 Document Insight & Assistant

 An intelligent web application built with **Python** and **Streamlit** that allows users to upload documents (PDFs) and get instant summaries, insights, and interactive chat capabilities.